Chapter 6: Remote and Distributed

 Define overlap hours:

-Overlap: 2pm-5pm Eastern = Core standup hours
+Overlap 2pm to 5pm Eastern = core standup hours

 Standup happens during overlap.

-Outside core hours: Async updates
+Outside core hours: async updates.

 The Follow-The-Sun Model